SIWNUS/Video-compress/README.md

 # Video-compress

 This is a code to compress your videos from the folder collectively using python.
-This can be used in colab or terminal as you like.
+This can be used in colab.